Understanding Internal Representations of Recommendation Models with Sparse Autoencoders

 \section{Abstract}

-Recommendation model interpretation aims to reveal models' calculation process, enhancing their transparency, interpretability, and trustworthiness by clarifying the relationships between inputs, model activations, and outputs.
-However, the complex, often opaque nature of deep learning models complicates interpretation, and most existing methods are tailored to specific model architectures, limiting their generalizability across different types of recommendation models.
-To address these challenges, we propose RecSAE, an automated and generalizable probing framework that interprets \textbf{Rec}ommenders with \textbf{S}parse \textbf{A}uto\textbf{E}ncoder.
-It extracts interpretable latents from the internal states of recommendation models and links them to semantic concepts for interpretation.
-RecSAE does not alter original models during interpretation and also enables targeted de-biasing to models based on interpreted results.
-Specifically, RecSAE operates in three steps: First, it probes activations before the prediction layer to capture internal representations.
-Next, the RecSAE module is trained on these activations with a larger latent space and sparsity constraints, making the RecSAE latents more mono-semantic than the original model activations.
-Thirdly, RecSAE utilizes a language model to construct concept descriptions with confidence scores based on the relationships between latent activations and recommendation outputs.
-Experiments on three types of models~(general, graph-based, and sequential) with three widely used datasets demonstrate the effectiveness and generalization of RecSAE framework.
+\blfootnote{*Corresponding Authors} Recommendation model interpretation aims to reveal the relationships between inputs, model internal representations and outputs to enhance the transparency, interpretability, and trustworthiness of recommendation systems.
+However, the inherent complexity and opacity of deep learning models pose challenges for model-level interpretation.
+Moreover, most existing methods for interpreting recommendation models are tailored to specific architectures or model types, limiting their generalizability across different types of recommenders.

+In this paper, we propose RecSAE, a generalizable probing framework that interprets \textbf{Rec}ommendation models with \textbf{S}parse \textbf{A}uto\textbf{E}ncoders.
+The framework extracts interpretable latents from the internal representations of recommendation models, and links them to semantic concepts for interpretations.
+It does not alter original models during interpretations and also enables targeted tuning to models.
+Experiments on three types of recommendation models (general, graph-based, sequential) with four widely used public datasets demonstrate the effectiveness and generalization of RecSAE framework.
 The interpreted concepts are further validated by human experts, showing strong alignment with human perception.
-Overall, RecSAE serves as a first step in both model-level interpretations to various types of recommenders without affecting their functions and offering the potential for targeted tuning of models.
+Overall, RecSAE serves as a novel step in both model-level interpretations to various types of recommendation models without affecting their functions and offering potential for targeted tuning of models.
 The code and data are available\footnote{https://github.com/Alice1998/RecSAE}.

 \ccsdesc[500]{Information systems~Recommender systems}